 Correctional institutions relative to their role in the punishment and rehabilitation of individuals will be studied.
-The early history of imprisonment, classification and custody of incarcerates, security measures, and the development and organizational structure of jail and prison systems will be examined.
-Discussion will be conducted on contemporary dilemmas within institutionalization.
-Students will evaluate juvenile incarceration.
+The early history of imprisonment, classification and custody of incarcerates, security

-CRJ 287-MULTICULTURALISM AND THE CRIMINAL JUSTICE SYSTEM
+CRJ 287-MULTICULTURALISM AND THE 3-0-3 CRIMINAL JUSTICE SYSTEM

 A comprehensive overview of multiculturalism in the American criminal justice system.
 This course will explore the various issues relating to correctional procedures and practices but also employment strategies for minorities and women.
 We will examine the philosophy of community partnerships and community policing strategies with the emphasis on police-citizen collaboration in dealing with not only crime but a host of social issues affecting the community.